lastcoolnameleft/kubernetes-workshop/persistent-storage-managed-disk.md

 * Create the Storage Class
 * Create the Persistent Volume Claim for that Storage Class
 * Create the Deployment with 1 Pod using 2 containers that share the PVC
-* Cordon the node the pods are running
+* [Cordon](https://kubernetes.io/docs/user-guide/kubectl/v1.7/#cordon) the node the pods are running
-* Kill the Pod and watch the node and PVC migrate to the new node
+* Kill the Pod and watch the Node started on a new node and the PV migrate to the new node

 #### Create the Storage Class